juliakernel/MIYORA/docs/api/api-reference.md

 ### 7. **Chat History**: Fetches chat history.

-*Example Usage: Track the user's conversation history with Amica and process it.*
+*Example Usage: Track the user's conversation history with MIYORA and process it.*

 #### JSON Input Example